-The activities and decisions of the General Assembly are valid if at least 50% of the voting shares are present in a meeting.
-All decisions under the proposed agenda items are adopted by simple majority, except for those requiring qualified majority, i.e. three-quarters of the share capital being represented in the Assembly.
-Each share entitles to one vote in the Assembly.
+The Company's General Assembly may validly work and make decisions if at least 50% of the shares with voting rights are represented at the meeting, and all decisions on proposed agenda items are made by a simple majority of the votes cast, except for decisions made by a qualified majority, i.e. votes representing three quarters of the share capital represented at the General Assembly.
+Each share gives the right to one vote at the General Assembly.

-The General Assembly is chaired by the Chairperson or Deputy Chairperson in case of the Chairperson's absence.
-The Chairperson and the Deputy Chairperson are elected by the General Assembly for a term of 4 (four) years based on the proposal of the Supervisory Board.
-The Chairperson chairs the Assembly and, before opening the discussion on the agenda items, determines the validity of proxies and the quorum.
-The Chairperson determines the sequence of the individual agenda item discussions, the sequence and manner of voting on the individual proposals, as well as on all procedural matters not regulated by law or the Statute.
-In addition, the Chairperson signs decisions adopted at the Assembly, the list of the present shareholders, the manner of voting and the voting results, makes other required notes, communicates on behalf of the Assembly with other bodies of the Company and third parties in cases stipulated by law and the Statute and performs other tasks, duties and responsibilities specified by law and the Statute.
+The General Assembly is chaired by the President or Deputy president in case of the President's absence.
+The Chairperson and the Deputy President are elected by the General Assembly for a term of 4 (four) years based on the proposal of the Supervisory Board.
+The President chairs the Assembly and, before opening the discussion on the agenda items, determines the validity of proxies and the quorum.
+The President determines the sequence of the individual agenda item discussions, the sequence and manner of voting on the individual proposals, as well as on all procedural matters not regulated by law or the Statute.
+In addition, the President signs decisions adopted at the Assembly, the list of the present shareholders, the manner of voting and the voting results, makes other required notes, communicates on behalf of the Assembly with other bodies of the Company and third parties in cases stipulated by law and the Statute.

-The Members of the Management Board of Granolio d.d. in 2020 were the following:
+The Members of the Management Board of Granolio d.d. in 2024 were the following:

-President of the Management Board: Hrvoje Filipović (reappointed on 24 February 2021) Members of the Management Board: Vladimir Kalčić (reappointed on 24 February 2021)

-Davor Mitrović (appointed for the first time on 28 April 2022)
+President of the Management Board: Hrvoje Filipović (reappointed on 24 February 2021) Members of the Management Board: Vladimir Kalčić (reappointed on 24 February 2021) Davor Mitrović (appointed for the first time on 28 April 2022)

-The Supervisory Board of Granolio d.d. in 2023 comprised:
+The Supervisory Board of Granolio d.d. in 2024 comprised:

-President of the Supervisory Board: Franjo Filipović (reappointed on 6 June 2022)

-Deputy President of the Supervisory Board: Jurij Detiček (reappointed on 6 June 2022)

-Members of the Supervisory Board: Davor Štefan (reappointed on 6 June 2022June 2022)

-Tihomir Osmak (appointed for the first time on 6 June 2022)
+President of the Supervisory Board: Franjo Filipović (reappointed on 6 June 2022) Deputy President of the Supervisory Bo ard: Jurij Detiček (reappointed on 6 June 2022) Members of the Supervisory Board: Davor Štefan (reappointed on 6 June 2022) Tihomir Osmak (appointed for the first time on 6 June 2022)

-This Statement on the Application of the Corporate Governance Code is an integral part of the Annual Report on the Company's status for 2023.
+This Statement on the Application of the Corporate Governance Code is an integral part of the Annual Report on the Company's status for 2024.

-Responsibility of the Management for the unconsolidated financial statements
+Responsibility for the annual financial statements

-U The Management Board of Granolio d.d., Zagreb, Budmanijeva 5, Zagreb (hereinafter: the Company) is obliged to ensure that the annual unconsolidated financial statements of the Company for 2023 are prepared in accordance with the applicable Croatian Accounting Act and International Financial Reporting Standards established by the European commissions and published in the Official Journal of the European Union, so as to provide a true and fair view of the unconsolidated financial position, unconsolidated results of operations, unconsolidated changes in equity and unconsolidated cash flows of the Company for that period.
+The Management Board of Granolio d.d., Zagreb, Budmanijeva 5, Zagreb (hereinafter: the Company) is obliged to ensure that the annual unconsolidated financial statements of the Company for 2024 are prepared in accordance with the applicable Croatian Accounting Act and International Financial Reporting Standards adopted by the European Union, so as to provide a true and fair view of the unconsolidated financial position, unconsolidated results of operations, unconsolidated changes in equity and unconsolidated cash flows of the Company for that period.